isfett/php-analyzer/docs/MostUsedConditions.md

 php-analyzer.phar most-used-conditions [--options] directory
 ```

-If you miss directory it will use the current working directory.
+If you omit the directory it will use the current working directory.
 You can use absolute or relative paths.

 ### Options
 - `--excludes` for excluding directories.
 Must be relative to source.
 Comma-separated list, for example: `--excludes=vendor,var`